About The Australian Partner Visa Program

-The good news is that the Partner Visa Program allows an Australian (citizen or permanent resident) to sponsor their overseas partner (married or de-facto) to permanently reside in Australia.
+The good news is that the Partner Visa Program allows an Australian (citizen or permanent resident) to sponsor their overseas partner (married or de-facto relationship) to permanently reside in Australia.

-Getting your visa sorted will be the last thing on your mind, ironically it’s probably the most important element to your relationship.
-While a Partner visa application is considered a pretty straightforward process, it does require a substantial volume of documentation to evidence that your love is indeed genuine and continuing.
+Getting your visa sorted will be the last thing on your mind, ironically it’s probably the most important element of your relationship.
+While a Partner visa application is considered a pretty straightforward process, it does require a substantial volume of documentation to prove that your love is indeed genuine and continuing.

-- Partner Visa Subclass 820 (temporary) and 801 (permanent), if the applicant is applying from Australia; or the
+- Partner Visa Subclass 820 (Provisional Visa) and 801 (permanent), if the applicant is applying from Australia; or the

 - Partner Visa Subclass 309 (temporary) and 100 (permanent), if the applicant is applying from overseas.